olincollege/spotify-hitsongs/README.md

 python3 main.py
 ```

-Executing `main.py` will automatically extract the dataset, process it, and generate visualizations provided the above API Access is completed correctly.
+Executing `main.py` using python will automatically extract the dataset, process it, and generate visualizations, provided the above API Access step is completed successfully.

 ## Data Extraction & Processing